-Both the large bank and the highly complex bank scorecards include a credit quality measure.
+credit quality measure.
 The credit quality measure is the greater of (1) the criticized and classified items to the sum of Tier 1 capital and reserves score or (2) the underperforming assets to the sum of Tier 1 capital and reserves score.
 Each risk measure, including the criticized and classified items ratio and the underperforming assets ratio, is converted to a score between 0 and 100 based upon minimum and maximum cutoff values.

-The underperforming assets ratio is described identically in the large and highly complex bank scorecards as the sum of loans that are 30 days or more past due and still accruing interest, nonaccrual loans, restructured loans (including restructured 1-4 family loans), and other real estate owned (ORE), excluding the maximum amount recoverable from the U.S. Government, its agencies, or Government-sponsored agencies, under guarantee or insurance provisions, divided by a sum of Tier 1 capital and reserves.
 10

+The underperforming assets ratio is described identically in the large and highly complex bank scorecards as the sum of loans that are 30 days or more past due and still accruing interest, nonaccrual loans, restructured loans (including restructured 1-4 family loans), and other real estate owned (ORE), excluding the maximum amount recoverable from the U.S. Government, its agencies, or Government-sponsored agencies, under guarantee or insurance provisions, divided by a sum of Tier 1 capital and reserves.11

 The specific data used to identify the "restructured loans" referenced in the above description are those items that banks disclose in their Call Report on Schedule RC-C, Part I, Memorandum items 1.a. through 1.g, "Loans restructured in troubled debt restructurings that are in compliance with their modified terms."
-The portion of restructured loans that is guaranteed or insured by the U.S. Government are excluded from underperforming assets.
+The portion of restructured loans that are guaranteed or insured by the U.S. Government are excluded from underperforming assets.
 This data is collected in Call Report Schedule RC-O, Memorandum item 16, "Portion of loans restructured in troubled debt restructurings that are in compliance with their modified terms and are guaranteed or insured by the U.S. government."